xddxdd/blog/source/_posts/en/article/modify-website/dn42-experimental-network-2020.lantian/index.md

    5. IP registration is not done yet.
 You also need a `route` object to authorize your AS to use the address.
 Create a file under `data/route`, `data/route/172.22.76.184_29` for example:

+      {% interactive_buttons vertical %}
+      noop Here are my registration info for reference only. noop Read the document carefully and replace EVERYTHING with YOUR information. code5 I acknowledge the notes above and I want to see the code.
+      {% endinteractive_buttons %}

+      {% interactive code5 %}
       ```bash
       route:              172.22.76.184/29
       descr:              Peer with me at b980120@hotmail.com